barryclark/jekyll-now/_posts/2015-01-05-designing-3d-printable-parallelogram-joints-part-1.md

 categories: robots mechanical
 ---

-To take full advantage of increasingly ubiquitous rapid-prototyping hardware (laser-cutting, 3D printing), you really need to know how to design your hardware in a way that plays to their strengths and weaknesses.
+To take full advantage of increasingly ubiquitous rapid-prototyping hardware (laser-cutter, 3D printer), you really need to know how to design your hardware in a way that plays to their strengths and weaknesses.

 The emphasis has to be on: